dplyr join() Exercises: 10 Left, Right, Inner & Full Join Problems

 ans9 <- customers |> left_join(coupons, by = "customer_id") ans9 #> # A tibble: 5 × 3 #> customer_id cust_name coupon_code #> <dbl> <chr> <chr> #> 1 1 Amy X10 #> 2 1 Amy X20 #> 3 1 Amy X30 #> 4 2 Ben Y5 #> 5 3 Cal NA

 Explanation: The result has 5 rows because Amy matches three coupons.
-This is expected for one-to-many joins and is exactly the behaviour you want when you need all coupons per customer.
-It becomes a bug only when you think you are doing a one-to-one join.
-If your join produces more rows than the left table had, check your right-side table for duplicated keys — that is the signal.
+This is expected for one-to-many joins and is exactly what you want when you need all coupons per customer.
+It becomes a bug only when you thought you were doing a one-to-one join.
+Rule of thumb: if the result has more rows than the left table did, inspect the right side for duplicated keys before trusting the output.

 Exercise 10: Detect and fix an unintended many-to-many join

 Do the naive join first and observe the row count.
-Then fix it by deduplicating prices to keep only the latest price per product before joining.
+Then fix it by deduplicating prices to keep only the latest price per product, and join again.
 Save the fixed result to ans10.
-Expected after fix: 3 rows (one row per order).
+Expected after the fix: 3 rows, one per order.

 Click to reveal solution